Septic Tank Operation

 How a septic tank works and why it's important to have them cleaned periodically!

 It's important to have the septic tank cleaned out periodically, every 3-5 years on average.
-All the solid waste is constantly being trapped inside, building up and accumulating in the tank.
-If sludge buildup on the in the tank becomes excessive, it begins to push out of the tank through the outlet baffle.
+All the solid waste going down the drains is being trapped, building up and accumulating in the tank.
+If sludge buildup on the in the tank becomes excessive, it begins to push out of the tank.

 The trapping and settling of solids in the tank is assisted with the help of a component called a baffle.
-A properly designed tank will have 2 baffles minimum.
+Your tank will have 2 baffles.
 One at the inlet of the tank and one at the outlet of the tank.
 The baffle at the inlet is designed to direct incoming wastewater downward.
 Moving the heavier solids to the bottom of the tank and minimizing incoming water turbulence in the tank.
 It also prevents the floating scum layer from crowding the inlet pipe, potentially causing a blockage.
 Then there's the outlet baffle.
 This is the most important baffle in the tank.
-It allows the "clear water" from the middle liquid section of the tank to exit and prevents the floating scum layer in the tank from flowing out into the leach field, Causing a plugged leach field and premature system failure.
+It allows the "clear water" from the middle liquid section of the tank to exit and prevents the floating scum layer in the tank from flowing out into the leach field, causing premature leach field failure.
 And on newer systems the outlet baffle will be equipped with a filter to catch and prevent even more solid matter from exiting the tank.
 This filter will often times require cleaning every 6 month.